ylustat/X.ING/README.md

 install_github("ylustat/X.ING")
 ```

 Note that `X.ING` depends on the 'CCA', "RGCCA", "MASS" package.
+The package was tested on R/4.0.3.
+The operating system is macOS Monterey (Version 12.6)

 # Development